sumendar/sumendar.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Post Graduation in Data Science" institution = "International Institute of Information Technology (IIIT Bangalore)"
+  course = "Post Graduation in Data Sciencegs" institution = "International Institute of Information Technology (IIIT Bangalore)"
 #  year = 2022